 Remember, the formula needs your ratings and your values to make it work.
 You have the power to make it a good investment.
 It is one of the choices that is worth investing in.

-This post is part of the series Choosing a School for Your Kids:
+This post is part of the series How to Choose the Best School for Your Kids:

-- Choosing a School for Your Kids: Return on Investment
+- How to Choose the Best School for Your Kids: Return on Investment

-- Choosing a School for Your Kids: The Formula
+- How to Choose the Best School for Your Kids: The Formula

-- Choosing a School for Your Kids: Questions to Consider
+- How to Choose the Best School for Your Kids: Questions to Consider